ARE YOU PASSIONATE ABOUT MAKING AN IMPACT?

 Position Overview:

-The PRN Speech-Language Pathologist (SLP) provides high-quality speech and language services on an as-needed basis to support clinic operations.
+The Speech-Language Pathologist (SLP) provides high-quality speech and language services on an as-needed basis to support clinic operations.
 This role is ideal for a clinician seeking flexibility while contributing to patient care during therapist absences, schedule gaps, or increased caseload demand.
-The PRN SLP is expected to maintain the same clinical standards and professionalism as all full-time and part-time team members.
+The SLP is expected to maintain the same clinical standards and professionalism as all full-time and part-time team members.

 Major Duties and Responsibilities: